-3.3.
-To Section 2.9.4 - the nature of the employment agreements at Bezeg
+3.4.
+To Section 2.9.4 - the nature of the employment agreements at Bezeq

-Further to the move to amend the Communication Order regarding the holding of means of control in Bezeq (see update to Section 1.1.2) and to the negotiations conducted between Bezeq and the employees' organization to amend the collective agreement in Bezeq following this, on August 6, 2023 and on August 8, 2023, the Audit Committee of the Bezeq Board of Birectors and the Bezeq Board of Birectors (respectively) approved an amendment (No. 7) ("the Agreement") to the special collective agreement of December 2006 and the amendments to it signed over the years ("the 2006 Agreement"), the main points of which are:
+Further to the move to amend the Communication Order regarding the possession of means of control in Bezeq (see update to Article 1.1.2) and to the negotiations conducted between Bezeq and the employees' organization to amend the collective agreement in Bezeq following that, on September 18, 2023, an amendment (No. 7) ("the Agreement") to the special collective agreement from December 2006 and the amendments to it that were signed over the years ("2006 Agreement") was signed, which was done following its approval by Bezeq's authorized institutions, including the approval of the general meeting of Bezeq's shareholders on September 14, 2023.